gitkraken/vscode-gitlens/README.md

 - **Incoming Activity** &mdash; lists the recent incoming activity (merges and pulls) to your local repository (experimental, enabled via `"gitlens.insiders": true`)

-  - Provides the activity command, branch (if available), and date
+  - Provides the command, branch (if available), and date of each activity
     - A context menu provides access to the _Refresh_ command
     - Each activity expands to list the commits added by the command
       - An inline toolbar provides quick access to the _Compare with HEAD_ (`alt-click` for _Compare with Working Tree_), _Copy Commit ID to Clipboard_ (`alt-click` for _Copy Commit Message to Clipboard_), and _Open Commit on Remote_ (if available) commands